kranthikumar786/Evaluate-Maths-Expression-WebAPI/README.md

 - **Math.js API**: Web API (https://api.mathjs.org/v4/) used for mathematical expression evaluation.
 - **ExecutorService**: Utilized for concurrent processing of expression evaluations.
 - **File Input/Output**: Read expressions from a file and print results.
-- **Rate Limiting**: Implemented a rate limiter to control the number of API requests.
+- **Rate Limiting**: Implemented a rate limiter to control the number of requests made to the API.
+- **Concurrency Handling**: Strategy employed to gracefully handle scenarios where concurrent requests exceed the application's capacity.

 ## Rate Limiting